RajeshDM/Flipkart_girdlock_hackathon/README.md

 /* This file includes instructions for running the code */

-The folder named TCIS contains:
+The Code struture is as follows:

 1. cars.m (MATLAB code for video processing)
 2. server.py (python code for running the server)
-3. Traffic (a folder with all android files)
+3. Traffic2 (a folder with all android files)

 Instructions to run the server: